lileonard/.emacs.d/site-lisp/python/elpy/docs/ide.rst

 .. option:: elpy-get-info-from-shell

-    If t, use the shell to gather docstrings and completions.
+    If `t`, use the shell to gather docstrings and completions.
 Normally elpy provides completion and documentation using static code analysis (from jedi).
-With this option set to t, elpy will add the completion candidates and the docstrings from the associated python shell.
-This allows to have decent completion candidates and documentation when the static code analysis fails. the static code analysis fails.
+With this option, elpy will add the completion candidates and the docstrings from the associated python shell; This activates fallback completion candidates for cases when the static code analysis fails.

 Navigation
 ==========

-Elpy supports some advanced navigation features inside Python projects.
+Elpy supports advanced navigation features.

 .. command:: elpy-goto-definition
    :kbd: M-.